dimraidcamyrneh/jmqbjhdfskmllpd.github.io/README.md

 # portfolio
-When you are dead we will go through all of your stuff.
+When you are dead, we will go through all of your stuff.